BLOG

 "You have to remember social is social.
 You're entering into their world so you can't be all promotional.
 Overall, about 80% of all our content is social or conversational with no more than 20% promotional."

-Being active on social media doesn't just mean posting tweets and status updates.
-It's about getting involved in conversations within your industry and listening to your customers.
+Being active on your social media channels doesn't just mean posting and updating your status every now and again.
+It's about getting involved in conversations within your industry and listening to your customer base.
 Use tools to help you listen, interact and engage customers effectively and at scale.

 The black hole of unknowing is a very stressful place for your customers to be.
-For example, if you can't track their orders or see where they are in the project lifecycle, nor can they.
+For example, if you can't track their orders or see where they are in the customer journey, neither can they.
 Not knowing creates uncertainty, and uncertainty creates distrust.

-Using a dedicated tool makes it easy for you and your staff to have a single view of the customer.
-This can benefit business growth significantly.
-Linking this knowledge to operational systems, such as warehousing, stock control and billing, using resource-planning applications is key to giving customer a joined-up story and the latest information.
+Using a dedicated tool makes it easy for you to have a single view of your customer.
+This can benefit your business growth significantly.
+Linking this knowledge to operational systems – such as warehousing, stock control and billing – using resource-planning applications is vital to giving your customers a joined-up story and the latest information.

 The road to success is rarely free of potholes and hurdles.
 It will come as some comfort to know that whatever challenges you're facing, others are facing them, too.

 The most common problem is predicting the future.
-Trends and buying habits change so often that keeping up with customer demand isn't easy.
+Trends and buying habits change so often that keeping up with customer attention and demand isn't easy.

-However, having accurate data in CRM and enterprise resource planning (ERP) systems and using business intelligence applications to visualise it can convert hindsight to insight.
+However, having accurate data in CRM and enterprise resource planning (ERP) systems, and using business intelligence applications to visualise it, can turn hindsight into insight.

 Relevant resources